napojse/junior-test/readme.md

 Run project on localhost
 ---------------
 - clone this repository
 - build containers with `docker-compose`.
-If you are not using docker yet, download Docker Desktop via https://www.docker.com/products/docker-desktop/ and check documentation on https://docs.docker.com/compose/install/.
-On Linux, please read also https://docs.docker.com/engine/install/linux-postinstall/
+If you are not yet using docker, download Docker Desktop via https://www.docker.com/products/docker-desktop/ and check documentation on https://docs.docker.com/compose/install/.
+On Linux please also read this article https://docs.docker.com/engine/install/linux-postinstall/
 - go to shell with `docker-compose exec php sh`
 - install composer dependencies
 - project should be ready on URL http://localhost/
-- create subdirs `napojse_test/log` and `napojse_test/temp`
+- create sub dirs `napojse_test/log` and `napojse_test/temp`

 Entities and repositories
 -------------